-Summer in the city has its perks, but fresh air and room to spread out are not among them.
-Here’s an easy fix: Head to one of the ski resorts of Vermont, Massachusetts, upstate New York, New Hampshire, or Maine to get your mountain fix.
-These resorts have a fun mix of family diversions, good lodging and dining, and a kick-ass calendar of events with something for everyone.
+So if you need a little inspiration for your Summer vacation, head to a ski resort in Vermont, Massachusetts, upstate New York, New Hampshire, or Maine to get your mountain fix.
+The following resorts all have a fun mix of family diversions, good lodging and dining, and a kick-ass calendar of events with something for everyone.

 Top 5 Northeast Ski Resorts For Summer Fun